Pijao language: Classification

 A small vocabulary list was collected in 1943; only 30 Pijao words and expressions are known.

 The few words which resemble Carib are thought to be loans; toponyms in Pijao country are also Carib.
-Marshall & Seijas (1973) did not detect significative connections between Pijao and other unclassified languages of the area: Colima, Muzo, Pantágora, and Panche, but these are even more poorly attested than Pijao.
+Durbin & Seijas (1973) did not detect significant connections between Pijao and other unclassified languages of the area: Colima, Muzo, Pantágora, and Panche, but these are even more poorly attested than Pijao.

 Jolkesky (2016) also notes that there are lexical similarities with the Witoto-Okaina languages.